 That generic approach may have worked in 2005, but it doesn't work today.
 And it certainly won't work in the future.

-You can break the cycle though.
+But you can break the cycle.

 Strategy is a coordinated set of decisions designed to win.

 SEO is a zero sum game.
 For you to appear on page one of Google, someone else needs to be bumped down to page two.